HERBMATE/.github/profile/README.md

 ## Overview

-This project We aim to provide an application that focuses specifically on herbal plants, offering a comprehensive and reliable source of information.
+This project aim to provide an application that focuses specifically on herbal plants, offering a comprehensive and reliable source of information.
 This application is designed to help users identify various types of herbal plants and understand their health benefits and usage.

 ![Mockups](https://storage.googleapis.com/herbmate-models/Data-Image/HerbMate.jpg)